cosmos/interchain-security/docs/docs/adrs/adr-0XX-conditional-clients.md

 To reduce the cost of ICS, consumer chains will be able to deploy as Proof of Reputation (PoR) chains.
 This means that when validators that opt in misbehave on the consumer chains (e.g., they double sign), their stake on the provider is not being slashed, instead they are being tombstoned on the provider.
-As a result, delegators incur no risk if their validators opt in on multiple PoR consumer chains.
+As a result, delegators incur (almost) no risk if their validators opt in on multiple PoR consumer chains.
+If their validators are tombstoned, then the delegators can redelegate to other validators.
+However, delegators cannot redelegate multiple times, which means that if the new validators get also tombstoned, the delegators need to wait for the unbonding period to elapse.

 This means that PoR consumer chains need only to cover the operational costs of the validators that opt in.
 For example, if we take `$600` as the cost of running a validator node, a budget of `$3000` will be sufficient to cover the cost of four validators running a PoR consumer chain and have `$150` profit per validator as incentive.
+In practice, this can be implemented via the per-consumer-chain commission rate that allows validators to have different commission rates on different consumer chains.

 ### Security Model